 Version naming and compatibility policy

 As of 2023, all Open Inventor versions are named by using the year number of the version release such as Open Inventor 2024.1.2.
+Thus, the first number is the year when the version is published.
 The second number in the name specifies the minor version number.
 The third number specifies the patch number.
 For instance, Open Inventor 2023.1 specifies the first minor version published in 2023.
 Open Inventor 2024.2.3 specifies the third patch of the second minor version published in 2024.

 Thus, 3 types of versions can be published: major versions, minor versions, and patch versions.They have different levels of constraint for the compatibility and new added features.